JPDye/Sorting-Visualiser/README.md

 - custom
 - image

+Set COLOUR_MAP to one of these to feed a gradient into the visualiser.

 For custom gradient set COLOUR_1, COLOUR_2 and COLOUR_SPACE variables.
 DIRECTION variable changes direction of interpolation.

 For an image, place an image in the /img/input folder, set USE_IMAGE flag to True and the IMAGE_NAME vairable to name of image.

 ### To Do